Irish Gap Year Covid-19 Travel Requirements and Safety Protocols: Updated January 2022

 In December 2020, Irish Gap Year was awarded the Gap Year Association’s award for ‘Innovation in Gap Year Programming’ for our successful programming during Covid-19.

 In light of the current uncertainty we have updated our payment and refund policy.
 All deposits/fees on future programs are now fully refundable or transferable to another Irish Gap Year program should future programs be postponed due to ongoing Covid-19 issues.
 We hope that this will help to ease any worries families may have about booking future programs with Irish Gap Year.

-Are Gap Year Programs running in Fall 2021?
+Are Gap Year Programs running in Spring ’22?

-Yes, we are running both our Irish Arts & Culture program and Adventure & Leadership program starting in September of 2021.
-We currently have 42 students on our programs in Ireland.
+Yes, we are running both our Irish Arts & Culture program and Adventure & Leadership program starting in March 2022 and our European Explorer Program starting in May of ’22.

 Is there a travel ban in place between the US and Ireland/EU ?